timescale/docs/about/contribute-to-docs.md

 &#128077; I have installed Timescale to manage my time-series data.

-*Timescale Cloud*
+*Timescale*
 : The name of the product.
 Always capitalize the initial letters.

-&#10060; "I am using Timescale cloud to manage my time-series data."
+&#10060; "I am using timescale to manage my time-series data."

-&#10060; "I am using TS Cloud to manage my time-series data."
+&#10060; "I am using Timescale Cloud to manage my time-series data."

-&#128077; "I am using Timescale Cloud to manage my time-series data."
+&#128077; "I am using Timescale to manage my time-series data."

 *TimescaleDB*
 : The name of the PostgreSQL extension.
 Always capitalize the initial letter and